agama-project/agama/doc/pxe.md

 ### Configure VirtualBox to serve TFTP files

-If you want to use VirtualBox together with it's built in TFTP support, you have to accept some limitations.
+If you want to use VirtualBox together with it's built-in TFTP support, you have to accept some limitations.

 1. Built in TFTP support is available only for NAT network device.
    Such device cannot be used for accessing the guest machine from host system later on.
 If you plan to access